Bloating, Gas & Poop Problems In Menopause? Here’s Why…

 Infused water?
 Really?
 Oh, yes indeed – it’s great.
 And we’re serving these up because hydration is one of the keys to happy, healthy hormones, gut and weight.
 What’s more,

+Do you love ginger like we do?
+Well, guess what?
 We’ve found adding ginger water to our daily routine makes us feel goooood plus it’s a brilliant digestive aid.
-What’s more, there are a number of other reasons why ginger
+What’s

 Are you experiencing constipation or sluggish poop movements?
 Yep, we’re going there! 💩 Sorry to bring it up but it’s important.
 Although it can be uncomfortable too, both literally and